ccbrown/factorystatsd/README.md

-# factoriostatsd
+# factorystatsd

-factoriostatsd is a Factorio mod that allows you to forward metrics to statsd.
+factorystatsd is a Factorio mod that allows you to forward metrics to statsd.
 In the spirit of factory building games, it provides a primitive yet powerful building block: the StatsD Combinator.

 ![StatsD Combinator](screenshots/statsd-combinator.jpg)